-By traveling to the country ahead of our clients we are able to research and gather insight into the cities, activities, hotels, transportation and more.
-This often means we make mistakes in order to save our clients precious time, energy, money and hassle while you’re abroad.
+By traveling to the country ahead of our clients I am able to research and gather insight into the cities, activities, hotels, transportation and more.
+This way, I can save you precious time, energy, money and hassle while you’re abroad.

 Want to discuss if Colombia is right for you?
 Or your many options for destinations, activities, and how to get around in Colombia?
 Book a one-on-one travel consultation call to discover your unique options.
 Or hire me for full-service travel planning.